 - Participating in remedial education

 - Restriction of practice

 While some mental health professionals claim that they did not know they were facing disciplinary action, the Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling clearly notes that not knowing does not alleviate any accountability you might have for allegations.

 Contact a Florida Board of Psychology Discipline Defense Lawyer Today

 Responding to allegations within the deadline and taking appropriate steps to defend yourself, including gathering and providing the necessary evidence, can protect your psychology practice and professional reputation.
 However, we know you are busy and that doing so takes time.
 Let our Board of Psychology discipline attorneys help you with the process.
-Contact the Law Offices of Anidjar & Levine today at 1-800-747-3733 for your free, no-risk consultation.
+Contact the Law Offices of Anidjar & Levine today for your free, no-risk consultation.